Jack Owen: Musical career

 Owen recalls a cassette dub of Kiss' album Alive is what initially got him into heavy metal music and playing guitar.
 He experimented on his father's acoustic guitar before ultimately purchasing his own.

-Owen was originally in a band called Beyond Death with Alex Webster before forming Cannibal Corpse.
+Owen was originally in a band called Beyond Death with Alex Webster and Darrin Pfeiffer from Goldfinger before forming Cannibal Corpse.
 They started off playing Metallica and Beastie Boys covers.
 He stayed with the band from their formation in 1988 until 2004, when he left because the band had begun feeling like an "old job" to him, and because he wanted to move on.
 He is quoted saying, "[my] heart just wasn't in it anymore, and it was reflected in my appearance on stage.
 Times change, and I just don't enjoy the music as much as I used to, and the only thing keeping me in the band was steady work, and the pay [...]
 These things makes it unfair to myself, my band members, and especially the fans."

 Owen joined Deicide in 2004.
 His first release with the band was 2006's The Stench of Redemption.
 Owen left Deicide in 2016.
 He claims it stemmed from a dispute over writing credit with Deicide bassist/vocalist Glen Benton and drummer Steve Asheim.
 "It was a problem with new stuff I was writing.
 I walked into practice and Steve had re-recorded it and changed notes here and there for three or four songs that I had.
 It was stupid at the time.
 But he's, like, 'Hey, I changed the notes so I get writing credit.'
 And I'm, like, 'That's not how the songs go, though.'
 And Glen's like, 'It is now.'
 [Laughs] So I literally walked out and ghosted them.
 [Laughs] Later on, it was like, 'Hey, dude, you're out.'"
 Benton has since affirmed that the band has “no hard feelings” towards Owen.

 Following his departure from Deicide, he joined Six Feet Under, a band formed by then Cannibal Corpse bandmate Chris Barnes in 1993.
 Owen's addition was announced in February 2017.

-Artistry
+Guitar playing style

 In an interview, Owen self-described his compositional style with Cannibal Corpse as "straight forward" and "not too technical."
 Producer Scott Burns described Owen's style as "more blues-based."
 In addition to extreme metal, Owen also possesses folk guitar and vocal skills, as seen in The Making of the Wretched Spawn.